 The Fulcrum of the Rebellion

-After the fall of the Republic, the former Jedi worked behind the scenes as an anonymous and formidable spy known as Fulcrum and came to know a determined group of rebels: the crew of the Ghost, led by Hera Syndulla.
-Ahsoka was intrigued by Kanan Jarrus and his apprentice Ezra Bridger.
-Ahsoka saw in Kanan and Ezra the ways of the Jedi that she knew so long ago.
+The former Jedi worked behind the scenes as a formidable spy known as Fulcrum and came to know a determined group of rebels: the crew of the Ghost, led by Hera Syndulla.
+Ahsoka was intrigued by Kanan Jarrus and his apprentice Ezra Bridger, a duo still practicing the ways of the Jedi.
 She decided to help the two of them and their friends, believing that they could be a powerful symbol of hope during a very dark time.

-By introducing these rebels to her old ally Captain Rex, this small group ultimately began to make an impact against the Empire, which garnered the attention of the Empire’s more sinister agents.
-And before long, Darth Vader was dispatched to deal with the Rebel threat.
-Not knowing who this Dark Lord was or where he came from, Ahsoka began to try and seek out his identity, a mission that would eventually lead her to discover a haunting truth.
+By introducing these rebels to her old ally Captain Rex, this small group ultimately began to make an impact against the Empire, which garnered the attention of the Empire's more sinister agents.
+And before long, Darth Vader was dispatched to deal with the rebel threat.
+Not knowing who this Dark Lord was or where he came from, Ahsoka sought to expose his identity, a mission that would eventually lead to the discovery of a haunting truth.

 Out of Time

-On the planet Malachor, Ahsoka joined Kanan and Ezra in their efforts to stop the Inquisitors, an elite group of Jedi hunters.
+On the planet Malachor, Ahsoka joined Kanan and Ezra in their efforts to stop the Inquisitors.
 There they discovered Maul, who led them to a Sith temple and attempted to sway Ezra to the dark side.
 It was atop that dark temple that Ahsoka came face to face with destiny when she finally confronted Darth Vader and realized the truth, that he was indeed her former Master and friend, Anakin Skywalker.

 Into the Unknown Regions